Please "like" this page.

 Luke 21:28 And when these things begin to come to pass, then look up, and lift up your heads; for your redemption draweth nigh.

 Luke 21:29 And he spake to them a parable; Behold the fig tree, and all the trees;

 Luke 21:30 When they now shoot forth, ye see and know of your own selves that summer is now nigh at hand.

 Luke 21:31 So likewise ye, when ye see these things come to pass, know ye that the kingdom of God is nigh at hand.

 Luke 21:32 Verily I say unto you, This generation shall not pass away, till all be fulfilled.

-The fig tree is normally identified with Israel; the other 'trees' are the Gentile nations.
+The "fig tree" is normally identified with Israel.
+The other trees reference the Gentile nations.
 Matthew 24 is a bit clearer on this.
 There Jesus is quoted as saying, in connection with signs of the end of the age:Matthew 24:32 Now learn a parable of the fig tree; When his branch is yet tender, and putteth forth leaves, ye know that summer is nigh:

 Matthew 24:33 So likewise ye, when ye shall see all these things, know that it is near, even at the doors.